- A

 This myth started because antifreeze contains diethylene glycol, and e-liquid contains propylene glycol.
 Those names may sound similar to someone without a background in chemistry, but they're completely different.

-The word those name share, glycol, is only used to reference any type of organic compound from the chemical alcohol family (not to be confused with alcoholic beverages).
+The word those names share, glycol, is only used to reference any type of organic compound from the chemical alcohol family (not to be confused with alcoholic beverages).
 Propylene glycol, the one in vapes, is just an aerosolizing agent, or something that converts something into a fine spray.
-It’s also used to make asthma inhalers work.
+It's also used to make asthma inhalers work.

 The EPA also notes that propylene glycol is commonly used for air treatment in places like restaurants, hospitals, grocery stores, and households.
 It's used in things from food products to makeup.
 In other words, almost everyone encounters and ingests some amounts of propylene glycol regularly, and it's not considered dangerous.